-Note crucially that deletion is assumed to be the process through which Chain Reduction ensures that only a single copy survives, resulting in a convergent output.
-However, all that is needed for linearization to succeed is for the copies to be rendered non-identical somehow.
-It has been simply taken for granted that deletion is the only operation that reduces chains, resolving the linearization issue through the complete removal of phonological material of all but one chain link.
-We argue that limiting Chain Reduction to deletion is a stipulation based on a limited empirical sample.
+In essence, then, all that is needed for linearization to succeed is for the copies to be rendered non-identical somehow.
+It has been often taken for granted that deletion is the only operation that reduces chains, resolving the linearization issue through the complete removal of phonological material of all but one chain link.38 We argue that limiting Chain Reduction to deletion is a stipulation based on a limited empirical sample.
 There is no a priori reason why deletion should be the only operation that feeds linearization.
 Instead, it seems plausible that the language faculty provides different strategies for resolving the issue at hand.
 One of these is deletion, which is observed in languages like English.
 Another strategy involves changing a chain link into a different element, what we have called Chain Reduction via Substitution.
-This substitution serves the purpose of rendering the targeted chain link non-identical to other links, resulting in a linearizable output.
-In other words, substitution for a clitic like wi in K'ichean low-adjunct extraction renders each chain link distinct from each other: in a monoclausal structure, wi is non-identical to the topmost copy.
+Specifically, substitution for a clitic like wi in K'ichean low-adjunct ture, wi is non-identical to the topmost copy.
 In long-distance extraction from a CP, each verbal stem to which a wi cliticizes is distinct from the other as well (see Nunes (2004) on how the linearization process cannot access word-level domains).